 - Hope’s Supplemental Application for Financial Aid (SAF)

 For priority consideration, please file both forms by March 1.
-We will begin mailing financial aid packages starting mid-March.
+We will begin mailing financial aid packages in early February.

 - International Students